 Java memory heap limit

 - Is Solr crashing during the indexing of content yet the Java processes have sufficient memory?
 You may need to update the Tika parsers file, which allows Solr to index PDF content.
-This only applies if you are on the 9.0 or 9.1 version of Ektron's Solr.
-You can update the tika file by upgrading Solr to the 9.2 Ektron version.
-It is recommended to update your Ektron sites to 9.2 as well or crawls will not be reported at the correct times.
+This usually only applies if you are on the 9.0 or 9.1 version of Ektron's Solr.
+You can update the tika file by upgrading Solr to the latest version.
+It is recommended to update your Ektron sites to 9.2+ or crawls will not be reported at the correct times.

 - Which version of Solr is being used?
-6.2.0 is the latest version Ektron can use.
-You can resolve many Solr issues by upgrading to the latest version.
+7.4.0 is the latest Solr version Ektron can use and the latest Ektron version is 9.4.
 You can navigate to the below page to see the current Solr version.

-To download 6.2.0, go to the 9.20 Ektron Downloads and select the Solr install.
+To download the appropriate version, go to the Ektron Downloads and select the Solr install for the Ektron version you are using.